NebulaCyberSolutions/IronSky/README.md

 **Note:** *The "output" directory will be created in the same directory as "main.py" if it doesn't already exist.*
 **Note:** *By default, this software will only parse html files.
 That is files ending in ".htm" or ".html" (Case insensitive).
 You can change which file types will be parsed by editing the ```parse_types``` variable in "config.py".
 This was done to prevent the software from attempting to parse things such as images and audio.*

-### Configuration:
+### Configuration & CLI Arguments:

-All configuration happens in the "config.py" file.
-Soon I will add support for command line arguments.
+Options can either be changed in the "config.py" file or provided on launch with the CLI parameters.

 At the time of writing, the "config.py" file looks like this:
 ```python
 url = "https://example.com" #no trailing slash